neo4j/graphql/docs/rfcs/rfc-028-connect-in-update-mutations.md

 * The existing default behaviour should be kept the same for now to avoid a breaking change.
 * It should be possible to overwrite the default behaviour when specifying the `@relationship` directive.
 This can be achieved with a `defaultUpdateOperation` argument that accepts either CREATE or UPDATE.
 This should be defaulted to UPDATE to avoid breaking changes.
 * Provide the option to the user to make use of either behaviour at query time.
 This can be achieved with an `operation` argument on to the `connect` input that accepts either CREATE or UPDATE.
 If this argument is not provided, maintain the default behaviour defined by `defaultUpdateOperation`.
 * If there are several connections of the same type, to the same nodes, these should be represented with the nodes being returned multiple times in the response.
+This is already the current behaviour.
 * To maintain consistency with returning duplicate nodes if multiple relationships, aggregetions should be accross all relationships.
+This is already the current behaviour.
 * Disconnect should disconnect all relations that meet the query filters (e.g. could use limit 1 to make it delete only a single relationship).
+This is already the current behaviour.

 ### Usage Examples